John C. McGinley: Career

+McGinley wrote a 2005 book titled Untalkative Bunny: How to be Heard Without Saying a Word, which featured the title character from the show Untalkative Bunny on its cover.
+In 2008, McGinley was named an Honorary Patron of the University Philosophical Society, Trinity College, Dublin.
+In 2009, he was cast in the film adaptation of the comic book Superman/Batman: Public Enemies, voicing Metallo.
+In 2012, it was announced that McGinley would be a recurring character on USA Network's Burn Notice as Michael Westen's original CIA trainer, Tom Card.
+He was first introduced in the second episode of the show's sixth season.
+In the same year, he appeared in a State Farm insurance commercial as a father wanting his college graduate son to move out.

-He began 2013 in the Broadway revival of Glengarry Glen Ross as Dave Moss.
-"It was the best couple of months of my life," he said.
+In 2013, McGinley began the Broadway revival of Glengarry Glen Ross as Dave Moss, saying it was "the best couple of months of my life".
 In the same year, it was announced that TBS made a series order for the television series Ground Floor, which stars McGinley.
 The series was canceled in 2015 after two seasons.
-In October 2014, McGinley hosted The E Street Radio channel on Sirius XM20 radio, discussing his appreciation of Bruce Springsteen's music, and their shared New Jersey roots.
+In October 2014, McGinley hosted The E Street Radio channel on SiriusXM20 radio, discussing his appreciation of Bruce Springsteen's music, and their shared New Jersey roots.
 From 2016 to 2018, he starred in the horror comedy television series, Stan Against Evil on IFC.
 McGinley played a crusty retired sheriff who reluctantly helps his perky replacement fight the demons that have taken over their small town.